xyfir/accownt/README.md

 _Dead simple user account system so easy a ~~caveman~~ **cow** could do it._

-The goal of Accownt is to be a full-featured, standalone account system that's straightforward for developers and users, easy to mantain, and as customizable as possible without introducing too much complexity.
+The goal of Accownt is to be a full-featured, standalone account system that's straightforward for developers and users, easy to maintain, and as customizable as possible without introducing too much complexity.

 ![](https://i.imgur.com/c8qHvzy.png)